wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

 ## Script and Topics flowchart

-Several others have created "cheat sheets", but they are structured like a dictionary or according to how the program works, not the sequence how you work.
+Several others have created "cheat sheets", but they are structured like a dictionary or according to how the program works, not the sequence of how you work.

 To start off, let's look at the major chapters, marked by red numbered dots.
 The first diagram is about installation and configuration: